Old traditions and new beginnings

 New companies established

-Some 25 years have now passed since the first wave of new companies was established in eastern Europe, and new regional subsidiaries are still springing up.
+In the meantime, the first wave of new companies in Eastern Europe was already some time ago, and new regional subsidiaries are still springing up.
 The regional sales companies were quickly followed by the first Bosch manufacturing facilities.
-These days, all four of Bosch’s business sectors manufacture in eastern European countries, operating state-of-the-art plants in the Czech Republic, Slovenia, Poland, Russia, Hungary, Slovakia, Romania, and Serbia.
+These days, all four of Bosch’s business sectors manufacture in eastern European countries, operating state-of-the-art plants in the Czech Republic, Slovenia, Poland, Russia, Hungary, Slovakia, Romania, Serbia and Bulgaria.

 The ongoing expansion of the company’s activities in this region shows that Bosch continues to believe in eastern Europe’s long-term growth potential.
 Looking back, it is clear that promptly seizing the emerging growth opportunities and new prospects in this part of the world has more than paid off.